AllenNeuralDynamics/aind-file-standards/file_formats/nwb.md

 - raw data goes in the `acquisition` group
 - processed data goes in the `processing` group
-- all timestamps are globally aligned and internally consistent
+- all timestamps are aligned to a single, common clock

 ## Timestamps